 Keith Gillespie

-On October 1, 2010, Keith Gillespie was declared completely bankrupt by Belfast High Court after he accumulated over £7million in gambling losses and debts.
+On October 1, 2010, Keith Gillespie was completely bankrupt according to Belfast High Court after he accumulated over £7million in gambling losses and debts.
 He was already an apprentice with Manchester United at 16 but was already splashing his £46 a week at the bookies.
 By the time he was playing for Newcastle at 19, he was losing over 50 grand a week.
 He continued this habitual pattern until he eventually went bankrupt in 2010.

 David Bentley